DHERYAM/DevOps-Practice-questions-and-solution-/DevOps/README.md

-# DevOps -- Practice Activuty
+# DevOps -- Practice Activity

 A day-by-day index of the complete DevOps challenge.
 Click any day to jump to its tasks.